How To Get a 700 Credit Score in 30 Days

 Errors on credit reports are more common than most people realize, and a single inaccurate negative mark could be the difference between your score sitting at 680 and crossing 700.

-If you spot something wrong, you can dispute it directly with the bureau, or use a tool like Kikoff to manage the dispute process more efficiently.
+If you spot something wrong, you can dispute credit report errors directly with the bureau, or use a tool like Kikoff to manage the dispute process more efficiently.

 Successful disputes that remove negative items can result in a meaningful score jump within 30 to 45 days, sometimes faster.